 The main purpose of the software is to generate tiles in a defined tiling system, given some options and inputs.
 The only mandatory option is -o for the output directory.
-This directory must not exist yet when you run MapTiler, to avoid overwriting existing data by mistake.
+This directory must not exist yet when you run MapTiler Engine, to avoid overwriting existing data by mistake.
 As input, you can just provide the source dataset filename(s) .

 ￼maptiler -o output_directory input_file.ext